mtorgalsboeen/JavaScript_Webresources/README.md

-# JavaScript_Webresources
+# JavaScript Webresources for Dynamics 365
-JavaScript Webresources for Dynamics 365
+This repository contains javascripts that are commonly used inside Dynamics 365.